- December 27, 2019

 - Posted by: Admin PPPI

-- Category: Anti Corruption, Education
+- Category: Anti Corruption, Education, News

 As a developing country, Indonesia is endlessly challenged by issues and problems.
 Ranging from political issues, education, to digital literacy, these challenges keep romping around the development process in Indonesia.
 Understanding these problems certainly needs to be a common concern to later formulate solutions in the future.